Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 What is your favorite thing about Harpa?

 There are so many things that come to mind.
 There is the building and the story it has created.
-It revolves around Harpa as a venue and the perseverance it took to complete Harpa despite the financial crisis in 2008.
-The talented people who contribute to the Harpa experience in some way are my favorite too.
+It revolves around Harpa as a venue and the perseverance required to complete it despite the 2008 financial crisis in 2008.
+The talented people who contribute to the Harpa experience in some way are my favorites, too.
 There are talented people who work behind the scenes.
 Some take care of the building and sell tickets, and then the artists perform in events and shows.

 All events get equal attention, no matter their size.
 Harpa is a canvas where artists and our team work together to create beautiful art.